 Newborns sleep a lot.
 Their little bodies are developing at such a fast rate that they need frequent feedings and sleep to keep up.
 This can make going anywhere difficult.
 I love to use my wrap when I have errands to do.
 My little guy is not a fan of his car seat and won’t fall asleep in it.
 In the wrap, he will easily nap on the go while I shop, visit with a friend or take a walk.

 How To Use A Wrap Carrier

 When I had my first baby I was nervous to try a wrap carrier.
 It seemed complicated but it actually isn’t that difficult.
 Some tips if you are new to babywearing are to watch an instructional video first, use a mirror the first few times to see what you are doing when tying your wrap and to tie it tighter than you think as the fabric will stretch to accommodate your baby.
 Whether the Beluga Baby Wrap or another carrier, make sure to follow the safety guidelines of the product you are using.

 Beluga Baby has some great tutorials on their site showing how to use and tie your wrap carrier properly.
-You can check them out here!
+You can check out their full line on Amazon

 About the Author:

 Robin Forslund is a Registered Nurse, Lactation Counsellor and runs The Mama Coach in Edmonton, Alberta.
 After welcoming her first daughter and struggling with sleep and breastfeeding, Robin became passionate about helping other women find their confidence and joy in motherhood.